akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 * Built on top of AkashaCMS, a mature system that's designed for producing static HTML websites and E-Books.
 * HTML intermediary files are converted to PDF using Puppeteer

-All this is bundled into one easy-to-use command offering a lot of flexibility.
+All this is bundled into one easy-to-use command-line application offering a lot of flexibility.

+This document

+* Documents PDF Document Maker usage
+* Serves as an example document rendered to PDF using PDF Document Maker
+* Serves as a testbed for PDF Document Maker features
+* Demonstrates reusing the same content between PDF and Website

+This document is rendered from a project directory in the GitHub repository: https://github.com/akashacms/pdf-document-construction-set/tree/main/guide

 <toc-text-here></toc-text-here>